top of page

 What BWP Plywood Really Means

-The 72-hour test applies to the plywood sheet only — not to the finished kitchen cabinet installed at site.
+The 72-hour test applies to the plywood sheet only — not to the finished kitchen cabinet installed on-site.

 Where Kitchens Actually Fail